 A well-maintained deck adds beauty, enjoyment, and value to a home or business.
-Unfortunately, a deck in poor condition, need of repair or cleaning can be a distracting eye-sore.
+Unfortunately, a deck in poor condition, in need of repair or cleaning can be a distracting eyesore.
 Moreover, left unaddressed, many deck issues can become worse over time.
-Experts recommend completing deck maintenance tasks at least twice-a-year, preferably in the Spring and Fall.
+Experts recommend completing deck maintenance tasks at least twice a year, preferably in the Spring and Fall.
 Here are eight deck maintenance tips to keep your deck looking great.

 Conduct an Inspection

 Inspect the deck’s surface and structure.
 Check for any issues such as loose boards, paint bubbles or chips, faded spots, loose nails, nails sticking up, screws, fasteners, large splinters, grease spots, mildew, mold, and rot.
 Also, make sure to check under the deck and between planks using a high-power flashlight.
 Write down all issues and make an action plan to address each issue.

 Since sun and moisture are the biggest threat to decks, experts recommend applying a new stain and sealant every two to three years.
 This will help extend the life of your deck.
 Moisture (rain, snow, dew) can cause a deck to swell, while the sun can cause shrinkage.
 Here is an easy way to test if it’s time to stain/seal.
 Spray water on your deck or wait for a rainy day.
 If you don’t see the water beading up, it means it’s time to reseal and/or stain.